mdcollins05/srt-auto-edit/readme.md

 1. Clone the repo
 2. Install dependencies (`pip3 install -r requirements.txt`)
-3. Optionally, install a post-process script by copying it to the appropriate folder and editing the file
+3. Optionally, install a post-process script by copying it to the appropriate folder and editing the file (except for nzbget scripts)
 4. Copy `settings.example.yaml` to `settings.yaml` and modify the rules

 ## Manual usage